LoopKit/looptips/docs/how-to/overrides.md

 ## Adjust Insulin Needs

 !!! tip "What happens when the `Insulin Needs` setting is modified"
     When the `Insulin Needs` setting is modified in a *Custom Preset*, the effective basal rate (U/hr), ISF and CR are all adjusted in parallel.
-See the example table below using a pump that can delivery an increment of 0.05 U/hr scheduled basal rate using units associated with mg/dL.
+See the example table below using a pump that can deliver an increment of 0.05 U/hr scheduled basal rate using units associated with mg/dL.

     | Insulin Need | Basal Rate<br>U/hr | ISF | CR | Comment |
     |--:|:-:|--:|--:|:--|